gFedonin/VirGenA/README.md

 ### Installation

 VirGenA is a java application: it runs on any platform supporting JVM.
-Simply download [release](https://github.com/gFedonin/VirGenA/releases) file and run according to [usage instructions](https://github.com/gFedonin/VirGenA/wiki).
+Simply download the latest [release](https://github.com/gFedonin/VirGenA/releases) file and run according to [usage instructions](https://github.com/gFedonin/VirGenA/wiki).

 ### Required dependencies